aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Reporting/Translations for Special Numbers/Translations_For_Special_Numb2.rst

 This option determines whether special values (inf, -inf, na, undf, zero) are translated by the :any:`FormatString` function or not.
 Possible values are:

+    *	On
     *	Off
-    *	On

-If this option has the value "on", then the special values are translated according to the setting of the options **Formatstring Translate Inf**, **Formatstring Translate Mininf**, **Formatstring Translate NA**, **Formatstring Translate Undf** and **Formatstring Translate Zero**.
+If this option has the value 'On'., then the special values are translated according to the setting of the options **Formatstring Translate Inf**, **Formatstring Translate Mininf**, **Formatstring Translate NA**, **Formatstring Translate Undf** and **Formatstring Translate Zero**.

 **Learn more about**